flokleiser/nextjs-flo/README.md

 ## Currently working on:

+- [ ] get some padding on top of id for focus button? or
+- [ ] instead of alligning the top with the top of viewport --> make it centered, equal spacing top and bottom

 - [ ] Video Focus button aligned to left/right, Dim button aswell
-- [ ] Implement smooth scrolling (scrollIntoView etc)
 - [ ] Implement focus button on all pages

-- [ ] If i hate myself enough -> exlude title from dim overlay?

 - [ ] Add a "page divider", a half transparent thin line to "section" different parts of a page?